Our 2018 Dash Cam Recommendations & Top Picks

 This is the most difficult recommendation to make.
 Most 2-channel Dash Cams on the market now contain the latest Sony STARVIS sensor so differences in video quality is becoming increasingly marginal.
 However some brands incorporate other features that complement this new sensor to enhance video quality even further.
 One brand that does this effectively is DOD.

-Both of these 2-channel Dash Cam models, hands down, currently have the best video quality on the 2-channel market.
-They provide Australian drivers with the best video evidence on the road.
+Both of these 2-channel Dash Cam models currently have the best all round video quality on the 2-channel market – both day and night.

 Both models contain an built-in, ultra fast 10Hz GPS processor (updates GPS data 10 times per second), which is the fastest speed on the market.
 This GPS feature tracks vehicle speed and location more accurately and imprints this data on the video files.
-A G-sensor for Impact Detection while driving and to record knocks and bumps in Parking Mode comes standard.
+A G-sensor for impact detection also comes standard.
 Integrated is a tactile, one-touch Emergency Record/Hazard button, which quickly and easily locks and protects the video file from loop recording.
-Should you want to keep something on the SD card for review later, this feature is essential.
+Should you want to keep something on the SD card for review later, this feature is great.

 Parking Mode on the DOD duals is not pre-buffered.
-This means that when the cameras are triggered in parking mode, they start recording a 1 minute video file after the trigger is made.
-There is no recorded footage before the motion trigger.
+This means that when the cameras are triggered by motion or impact, they start recording a 1 minute video file after the trigger is made.
+There is no recorded footage before the motion or impact trigger which some people like.

-If you want the absolute best video quality currently on the market, and the best chance at picking up difficult details like license plates, then these are the Dash Cams for you.
-The more affordable price point, superior video quality and included extras that come with the DOD 2-channel Dash Cams make them a very attractive choice compared to the higher priced 2-channel models on the market.
+If you are after the best overall dual channel video quality currently on the market, the DOD dual Dash Cams provide that.
+The more affordable price point, superior video quality and included extras that come with the DOD 2-channel Dash Cams make them an attractive choice.

 So which one?
 DOD RC500S-2CH or LS500W-2CH?